ssugiyama/active_record-cursor_paginator/README.md

 ADAPTER=postgresql bundle exec rspec
 ```

+## ToDo

+This library automatically appends `id` column to sorting and filtering columns, if it is not the last one.
+This feature may cause unnecessary performance deterioration.
+So, we plan this feature can be off.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ssugiyama/activerecord-cursor_paginator.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/ssugiyama/activerecord-cursor_paginator/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/ssugiyama/active_record-cursor_paginator.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/ssugiyama/active_record-cursor_paginator/blob/main/CODE_OF_CONDUCT.md).

 ## License